PJMCL1618033/TTGO-usermod-fix/README.md

 4. Replace SSID and Network password with your system credentials
 5. New IP for your network will display on TTGO screen

-Pin 12 is the IO that is the DATA pin the the WS2812 leds.
+Pin 12 is the  DATA out to the WS2812 leds.